RafaelSterzinger/AlphaTrader/README.md

     The goal of the project is to predict different stocks from different companies, such as Google or Apple.

     I will begin with standard DRL approaches listed on [SpinningUp](https://spinningup.openai.com/en/latest/user/algorithms.html) and their [Baseline Implementation](https://github.com/openai/baselines) to get an overview and a general practical understanding of this field as well as an insight in [Keras](https://keras.io/) or [PyTorch](https://pytorch.org/).
-Then I will try to use different approaches from the earlier mentioned used papers to predict the market with DRL.
+Then I will try to use different approaches from the earlier mentioned papers to predict the market with DRL.

     After a first working model has been implemented, it will be used as a baseline for further hyper parameter tuning and model variations.